-As Black History Month celebrates its 30th Anniversary, its Black History Month Magazine 2017 magazine and the leading and only community based listings portal www.blackhistorymonth.org.uk will be the central point of focus and lead the nationwide celebration of Black History, Arts and Culture throughout the UK in this very special Anniversary year.
+Black History Month Magazine www.blackhistorymonth.org.uk will be the central point of focus and lead the nationwide celebration of Black History, Arts and Culture throughout the UK in 2018

-Patrick Vernon OBE film maker, cultural historian and founder of Every Generation and the 100 Great Black Britons campaign will join us as Guest Editor.
+Patrick Vernon OBE film maker, cultural historian and founder of the 100 Great Black Britons campaign will again join us as editor.

 CIRCULATION AND DISTRIBUTION